ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/create.rst

 .. include:: ../_includes/victim_asset_types.rst

-When creating a Victim Asset, there are certain fields that are required as detailed below:
+When creating a Victim Asset, there are certain fields that are required, as detailed below:

 .. include:: ../_includes/victim_asset_fields.rst

-For example, if you wanted to add a network account Victim Asset to a Victim with ID 12345, you would use the following query:
+For example, if you want to add a network account Victim Asset to a Victim with ID 12345, you would use the following query:

 .. code::